-With all the glitz, glamour, and filmmaking magic, nothing captures our imagination quite like the movies.
+Nothing captures our imagination quite like the movies with all the glitz, glamour, and filmmaking magic.
 Once a location lights up the silver screen, it’s immortalized forever.
 Read on to learn how you can transform your family home into a movie star, turning your 15 minutes of fame into some sweet, sweet pocket money.

 Why rent your home for movies?

-There are tons of reasons why you might want to rent your home out for a movie.
-Maybe you’d like to see a famous actor hanging out in your living room.
+As for the reasons you may want to rent your home for moves, maybe you’d like to see a famous actor hanging out in your living room.
+Perhaps you have a home with a truly distinct vibe that you want to show off.
 Maybe the film industry interests you and you’d like to be a part of it.
 Or, maybe you just want a little extra cash to use for future renovations.

 What kind of houses are filmmakers looking for?

 - A suburban bungalow with a white picket fence could be home-sweet-home for the girl next door.

+You get the picture!
 All kinds of houses are in high demand in the film industry.
 And If you think that your home is too “normal” to rent out for a movie, think again.
-Hundreds of “normal” or unassuming homes have risen to fame after being featured in famous movies or TV shows, like Walter White’s New Mexico abode in Breaking Bad.
+Hundreds of “normal” or modest homes have risen to fame after being featured in famous movies or TV shows, like Walter White’s New Mexico abode in Breaking Bad.

 Do you have to live in Los Angeles to rent your home for movies?

-While you may not see as much action on your listing as you would in a major filmmaking city, you can still attract smaller indie projects or commercial gigs to your home with the right marketing.
+While you may not see as much action on your listing as you would in a significant filmmaking city, you can still attract smaller indie projects or commercial gigs to your home with the proper marketing.

 How much money can you make by renting your home as a filming location?

 While rates can vary depending on your home’s size and location, you can earn some serious cash even by renting your home out for a single day.
-In a popular filming city, you can start out by listing your home anywhere from $100-$300 per hour.
+In a popular filming city, you can start by listing your home anywhere from $100-$300 per hour.
 That’s as much as $1,200-$3,600 for a 12-hour shooting session!

-If that seems like a staggering number, it’s actually quite modest for a budget filmmaker, considering that the alternative is building a set for hundreds of thousands of dollars.
+If that seems like a staggering number, it’s actually relatively modest for a budget filmmaker, considering that the alternative is building a set for hundreds of thousands of dollars.
 In the film industry, it’s standard to pay the homeowner their monthly mortgage payment for every day of filming.